 New York University

-UNICEF staff co-teach the Design for UNICEF class at NYU’s Interactive Telecommunications Program.
+UNICEF staff co-developed and co-teach the Design for UNICEF class at NYU’s Interactive Telecommunications Program.
 A number of projects, including RapidFTR, have come out of this class.

 Art Center College of Design